XVARY Composite Score

 -

-however, the color group segment was a meaningful contributor of growth in the third quarter, led by a 10% sales gain and significant operating income growth.
+However, the color group segment was a meaningful contributor of growth in the third quarter, led by a 10% sales gain and significant operating income growth.

 -

-this was driven by strength in the food and pharmaceutical colors arm.
+This was driven by strength in the food and pharmaceutical colors arm.

 for the full year, profits likely advanced at a double-digit clip, outpacing revenue growth in the low-single-digit range. bottom-line improvement reflected productivity initiatives and a favorable mix as natural color ingredients gain traction.